Stevenfavour/Linuxfundametal0/README12.md

 Set the "Effect" to "Allow",

-specify the "Principal" as "**", which means all users.
+Specify the "Principal" as "**", which means all users.

 Choose the action "Get object" and "Get object version",